2005mohit/ids_model/README.md

 ### Pipeline Wrapper

-- Both models, scalers, imputers, label encoders, and feature names are wrapped within `IDSPipeline` class.
+The two-stage intrusion detection system is wrapped in a single `IDSPipeline` class, integrating preprocessing and models for streamlined predictions.

+- **Components:**
+  - Preprocessing: two `SimpleImputer` and two `StandardScaler` instances (one each for binary and multi-class models).
+  - Models: `XGBClassifier` (binary) and `LGBMClassifier` (multi-class).
+  - Label encoder to decode multi-class attack labels.
+  - Feature names to ensure consistent input.

+- **Workflow:**
+  1. Input features are preprocessed (imputed + scaled) for binary classification to predict benign vs. attack.
+  2. Flows predicted as attacks are further preprocessed and passed to multi-class classifier to identify attack type.
+  3. Results from both models are combined and returned in a user-friendly format.

+- **Deployment:**
-- The entire pipeline saved as `IDS_Pipeline.pkl` for deployment.
+  The entire pipeline is saved as `IDS_Pipeline.pkl` for easy loading and use in the Streamlit app, enabling real-time network traffic detection and classification through a consistent, end-to-end interface.

 ### Web Application